CreativeDataEU/PowerBITrinoConnector/README.md

 ## Need further support?
-In case you encounter any issues while installing or loading data, just open an issue or feel free to reach out to one of the contributors of this repository.
+In case you encounter any issues while installing or loading data, just open an issue or feel free to reach out to info@creativedata.io.

 ## Usage: Power BI Desktop
 If you want to customize the connector or to use OAuth, you will need to build a .mez file yourself by following this step-by-step guide.
 Otherwise, for just using the connector, you can go right to step 6.